PoKeRGT/userscripts/README.md

 ## HackerNews links in article

 This user script adds a "Show Links" button to HackerNews articles, displaying external links as an overlay when clicked.
 It collects external links, adds anchors to comments, and opens links in new tabs.

+## YouTube Remove Inline Shorts

+This userscript removes inline YouTube Shorts from your feed.
+It identifies Shorts by looking for the `ytm-shorts-lockup-view-model-v2` tag and then removes their containing parent element from the page.
+This helps in decluttering your YouTube browsing experience if you prefer not to see inline Shorts.